macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex34"></a>ex34
-Write a function naemed verifPresence(element, list) who return True if element is in list and false
+Write a function naemed verifPresence(element, list) that return True if element is in list and false
 if an element is not in the list
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/intermediate/ex34.py)

 ---
 ### <a name="ex35"></a>ex35
-Write a function who return the sum of the number who compose this number
+Write a function that return the sum of the number that compose this number
 Ex: **149** print **14** and **3018** print **12**
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/intermediate/ex35.py)

 ---
 ### <a name="ex36"></a>ex36
-Write a function sumOfList(lst) who take as argument a list of integer and return the sum of this list
+Write a function sumOfList(lst) that take as argument a list of integer and return the sum of this list
 Ex:
 sumOfList([3, 2, 6, 9, -1, 5])
 sumOfList([-3, -6, 0, 1, 2, 7])